TonyCWeng/Practice_Problems/notes/java_and_oop.md

 ## Jagged Array (C#)
 - An array of arrays.
 Not really related to everything else.

+## Java is "Pass by Value"
+- For primatives, it is pass by value in the truest sense
+- For objects, it is pass by value of the reference to the objects

 ## Object vs Class (Java)
+- A Class is a template that describes the details of an object
+- A Class is composed of a name, attributes (variables), and operations (methods)
 - An object is an instance of a class

-- A Class is a template that describes the details of an object.
-A Class is composed of a name, attributes, and operations (methods)
+## Interface
+- Every object implementing the interface must implement all of its methods
+- Ensuring compatibility without the mess of inheritance
+- An object can only extend one class, but can implement many interfaces

-# Four Principles of OOP
+# Four Principles of OOP (Object Orientated Design)
 - Inheritance, Polymorphism, Encapsulation, Abstraction

+## Abstraction
+- Reducing complexity by hiding irrelevant details
+- Generalization: reducing complexity by replacing multiple entities with a single one that performs the same/similar functions

+### Abstract Class
+- Cannot be instantiated.
+Serves as a superclass for other classes to extend from.

 ## Inheritance
 - when one class (subclass) inherits properties from another class (superclass) in the form of methods and fields (variables that belong to a class)